 A guy with a talent for cards makes his way into the dangerous world of underground gambling in this crime thriller from South Korea.
 Go-ni (Jo Seung-woo) is a small-town guy with a big ...

 A guy with a talent for cards makes his way into the dangerous world of underground gambling in this crime thriller from South Korea.
 Go-ni (Jo Seung-woo) is a small-town guy with a big appetite for gambling.
 Convinced he?s on a hot streak one evening during a card game, Go-ni bets his life savings on a hand of hwatu, only to lose to a crooked cardsharp.
 Determined to get revenge, Go-ni sets out to find the guy who cheated him and win back his money.
-Written by
+But nothing is as it seems down the road.Written by

 9 of 11 people found this review helpful.

 Was this review helpful to you?